HOW WE MAKE THE AXES

 When the finishing of the forged axe head is done the heads are shafted.
 This is done by means of a vertically extending hydraulic press with a press force of about 1000 kg.

-After shafting the axes are carefully checked and provided with a hang tag and an edge cover of vegetable tanned, chrome-free leather.
+After shafting the axes are carefully checked and provided with a edge cover of vegetable tanned, chrome-free leather.

 Photos (machines) Ida Wedin with license CC-BY-SA